 Dr. Kwan received a B.A.Sc. in Engineering Physics from Simon Fraser University and a Ph.D. in Applied Physics from Cornell University.
 At Cornell, he developed nonlinear optical microscopy methods in the laboratory of Watt Webb.
 In 2009, he went to the University of California, Berkeley to work in the laboratory of Yang Dan, where he studied cortical GABAergic interneurons.
 He joined the Yale School of Medicine faculty in 2013.

 Research in the Kwan lab focuses on the mouse prefrontal cortex.
-We are interested in how circuit mechanisms allow flexibility in voluntary behaviors, and how network dysfunctions underlie cognitive deficits in mental illnesses.
+We are interested in how circuit mechanisms enable flexible decision-making, and how network dysfunctions underlie stress-related disorders.
 Our expertise lies in developing and applying optical methods to record and control neural activity in behaving mice.

 Education & Training